-Earlier in this blog, we posted a great how-to tutorial on air conditioner vents and filter maintenance and cleaning.
-This article pairs by showing you how to inspect and maintain the rooftop components of your RV air conditioning system.
-Here’s another helpful how-to guide that will walk you through from getting on the roof to making sure your RV motorhome of towable RV’s air conditioner remains near perfect efficiency.
+We posted a great how-to tutorial on your RV air conditioner vents and filter cleaning and maintenance.
+This article will show you how to inspect and maintain the rooftop components of your RV air conditioning system.

-RV air conditioner units are mounted on the roof which can present an issue if you’re a bit squeemish with heights or your physically incapable.
+RV air conditioning units are mounted on the roof which can present an issue if you’re a bit squeemish with heights or your physically incapable.
 Getting onto the roof isn’t for everybody.
 So, if you’re not up to the accessing your RV cooling system, hire an RV air conditioner service professional.